JoeWicorek/Husky-Habits/README.md

-#Husky Habits 🐾
+# Husky Habits 🐾

 Welcome to Husky Habits! 🎉 This project is a habit-tracking web application designed to help University of Washington students (and anyone else!) develop and maintain positive habits in their daily lives.
 Whether you're working on improving your study schedule, fitness routine, or mindfulness practices, Husky Habits is here to help you stay on track. 💪
 ________________________________________
 🌟 Features

 ✏️ Habit Creation and Tracking
 •	Add your own custom habits and mark them as complete every day.
-•	Track progress effortlessly and celebrate your streaks! 🎯 📊 Data Visualization
+•	Track progress effortlessly and celebrate your streaks! 🎯

+📊 Data Visualization

 •	View your progress through intuitive visual summaries.

-•	Stay motivated with clear insights into your growth over time. 📈 📱 Responsive Design
+•	Stay motivated with clear insights into your growth over time.

+📱 Responsive Design

 •	Works seamlessly on desktop and mobile devices.

 •	Take Husky Habits with you wherever you go! 🌍
 ________________________________________
 🛠️ Tech Stack

 •	Frontend: HTML5, CSS3, JavaScript

 •	Visualization: Chart.js 📊

 •	Backend: None (static site)

 •	Deployment: GitHub Pages 🚀
 ________________________________________
 🚀 Getting Started